openstack-infra/system-config/doc/source/gerrit.rst

 To rename a project:

 #.
 Prepare a change to the project-config repo to update things like
-   projects.yaml/ACLs, jenkins-job-builder and gerritbot for the new name.
-Also add changes to update projects.txt in all branches of the requirements repo, devstack-vm-gate-wrap.sh in the devstack-gate repo, reference/projects.yaml in the openstack/governance repo, and .gitmodules in the openstack/openstack repo if necessary.
+   projects.yaml, Gerrit ACLs, zuul and gerritbot for the new name.
+   Also add changes to update projects.txt in all branches of the requirements repo, project matrix in the devstack-gate repo and all branches of devstack, reference/projects.yaml in the openstack/governance repo, and .gitmodules in the openstack/openstack repo if necessary.